General orthodontic knowledge

 If you experience an oral-dental injury while wearing braces, contact your orthodontist as soon as you can.
 We strongly recommend using mouthguards when doing sports to prevent mouth injuries.
 Failure to do so could result in broken brace wire, gingival bleeding, or even tooth fracture.
 Thus, if you avoid wearing mouthguards while playing sports, in addition to damaging your teeth, you will have an unattractive smile and your orthodontic treatment will remain unfinished.

-1. If you are not sure to use a mouthguard, we have said it before and will say it again: Make sure you wear a mouthguard when you’re doing sports.
+1. We’ve repeated before, and we’ll say it again: make sure you wear a mouthguard when you’re doing sports.

 3. Be cautious when you play: Make sure you put your safety first when you enter the field.
 Concentrate on the game and pay attention to what’s happening around you (for example, objects or balls that are thrown into the air).